HOOPS Demonstration Viewer

 _images/model_browser_incremental.png

 At this point, the user can select which of the product occurrences listed in the Model Browser to load.
 To do so, right click the desired product occurrence and choose ‘Load’.
 Loaded product occurrences can also be unloaded, by following the same process and selecting ‘Unload’.
+Note that only the geometry on leaf product occurrences will be loaded.

 Feature trees